 It’s important to never leave your baby unattended during tummy time.
 If your baby becomes fussy, change the activity and after a while try again.

 Your baby doesn’t enjoy tummy time?
 Try out these tips!

-- Before tummy time, make sure your baby’s diaper is clean and he is not hungry or sleepy.
+- Before putting him on this position, make sure your baby’s diaper is clean and he is not hungry or sleepy.
 We want him to be as comfortable as possible.

 - It is also good to wait a while after eating; tummy time may be a little bit uncomfortable for him on a full stomach.

 - Place a plastic mirror on the floor during tummy time.
 He will be able to see his reflection as he looks down.
-Usually babies are very entertained with their own reflection, so he will love tummy time!
+Usually babies are very entertained with their own reflection, so he will love it!

 - You can always try different positions!
 Try placing a pillow under his chest, laying him over a breastfeeding donut, putting his arms in front of him, or his arms up to his chest.
 Try different positions until you find the one where he is most comfortable.